 “ The book caused a furor of dismay among the skeptics of the world.
-Its attitude was utterly unexpected because it was contrary to the announced intention of the author years before … for twenty years more, book after book from the same author came from the press, each filled with additional evidence of the exact, minute truthfulness of the whole New Testament as tested by the spade on the spot.
+Its attitude was utterly unexpected because it was contrary to the announced intention of the author years before.
+For twenty years more, book after book from the same author came from the press, each filled with additional evidence of the exact, minute truthfulness of the whole New Testament as tested by the spade on the spot.
 The evidence was so overwhelming that many infidels announced their repudiation of their former unbelief and accepted Christianity.
-And these books have stood the test of time, not one having been refuted, nor have I found even any attempt to refute them. ”
+These books have stood the test of time, not one having been refuted, nor have I found even any attempt to refute them. ”

 Josh McDowell, Evidence That Demands a Verdict: Historical Evidences for the Christian Faith, CA: Here’s Life Publishers 1972, p.365.